 Obstetrics (Maternity Care)

 Residents at Highland Family Medicine receive comprehensive training at the Family Maternity Center at Highland Hospital, the busiest hospital maternity service in Rochester with over 3,500 deliveries per year.
-All patients at Highland Hospital are considered teaching patients and residents are welcome and expected to participate in their care.
 Besides the Family Medicine faculty, residents have the opportunity to work with community family doctors, midwives, lactation consultants, pediatric nurse practitioners, and community obstetricians.
 Basic ultrasound training is provided in the first block that the resident spends at the Family Maternity Center.

 Highland Hospital has a Special Care Nursery that is staffed by pediatricians and pediatric nurse practitioners, all of whom are very willing to teach residents how to resuscitate and stabilize ill newborns as well as manage common newborn problems.

 All residents spend two months at the Family Maternity Center and attend 40-50 deliveries.
 Residents who choose to follow the Maternity Care Track spend an additional three months working at the Family Maternity Center where they are part of a team made up of Family Medicine Maternal Child Health fellows, OB residents, and medical students.

 Residents learn to truly become involved in the lives of their patients when they provide prenatal care, attend the deliveries and take care of the new babies for a minimum of ten patients.
 Interested residents are able to have additional continuity patients as well as participate in shared care with family medicine faculty.
 We are in the process of becoming a certified Centering Pregnancy site for group prenatal care.
 Residents have the opportunity to participate in the groups during their second year.

 We have a committed group of ten family physicians on our faculty who provide maternity care in their own practices and serve as hospital attendings.
-Two family doctors in this group are fellowship and are currently doing C-sections.
+Three family doctors in this group are fellowship trained and are currently doing C-sections.
 In addition, our faculty includes a long term OB/Gyn physician who has been very supportive of resident education.